 You may have to put down a deposit, which most likely will be refunded upon return.
 You may also have to refuel the generator before you return it or face an additional charge.

-Should I Rent or Buy a Portable Generator?
-[The Verdict]
+Verdict: Should I Rent or Buy a Portable Generator?

 So what have you decided – rent or buy?
 Look back at some of the questions posed above.
 Maybe you even want to physically write down the answers to them and create a pros and cons list.
 Do your answers lean more towards the pros for renting or the pros for buying?

 If your answers are close to 50-50, you probably should rent at first because it sounds like you’re unsure.
 It would be better to rent a few times with a lower cash layout than to make a purchase that you regret later.